Last updated on

 Curtains and drapes can make a room tonal, romantic, or even moody.
 The color can either be eye-catching or beautifully complacent.
 Whatever the case may be, make sure that the color of the curtains or drapes is somewhat similar to that of the largest piece of furniture in the room.

-That brings us to velvet textured chairs, cushions, and curtains.
+That brings us to velvet-textured chairs, cushions, and curtains.
 The feel of the material is comfortable and elegant, and it adds a design element to your living room that no other fabric can.
-Favorite color of velvet upholstering has not been decided on for 2019 just yet, so feel free to choose from all the colors.
+The favorite color of velvet upholstering has not been decided on for 2019 just yet, so feel free to choose from all the colors.

 Hybrid living rooms are new to the design scene, but they’re well worth the wait.
 If you want to change your living room into a hybrid room, all you need to do is add an element that can act as two things.
 For instance, stores are now selling televisions that look like a piece of art when they’re turned off.
 This will make your living room unique in that it will be beautiful when off and entertaining when turned on.